-Blue Planet II is finally about to hit screens in the UK with the first episode One Ocean airing on BBC One at 8pm on Sunday 29th October.
-For the next seven weeks Sundays are going to be (hopefully) eagerly anticipated by households across Britain as Sir David Attenborough, Hans Zimmer and the Blue Planet team take viewers on a journey around the planet’s ocean ecosystems.
+Blue Planet II hit screens in the UK on Sunday 29th October 2017.
+It played for seven weeks and was watched regularly by between 10-15 million viewers as Sir David Attenborough, Hans Zimmer and the Blue Planet team took viewers on a journey around the planet’s ocean ecosystems.

 I want to say straight up that the purpose of this blog is, of course, to talk about my involvement in the series.
 However, even though I filmed several stories, I was still just a small cog in a big machine.
 The amount of time and effort that goes into researching, producing, managing, writing and editing a series of this magnitude is massive.
 The final episodes you see on your screens are a result of a colossal amount of work by the entire production team in Bristol… plus the cameramen, scientists, boat crew, helicopter pilots, and even submarine pilots that work in the field!
 There are often months, if not years, of research that go into each sequence and it’s that attention to detail and preparation that mean the camera team are well equipped to go out and get the footage we need.
 I am very proud and honoured to have been a part of that huge, fantastically talented, and dedicated team and to have played a part in making this series.
-I watched the original Blue Planet fifteen years ago in Sipadan Water Village, while working as a resort-based cameraman.
-I still can’t quite believe that I have filmed several sequences on the follow-up to the show which was such an inspiration to me at the start of my career.
+I watched the original Blue Planet fifteen years ago in Sipadan Water Village (SWV), while working as a resort-based cameraman.
+To have filmed several sequences on the follow-up to the show which was such an inspiration to me at the start of my career is truly an honour.

 Over the course of production I filmed ten different stories across four episodes.
 Below are a few personal stats from my work over the series.